 This week I’m going to try something different with my post.
 It’s not going to be a recipe post again.
 I just didn’t find the time to test the recipe that I developed the other day.
 I have been busy with my exams and I haven’t spent that much time in the kitchen.
 So, I hope that you still enjoy reading something different for a change.
 After the food photography interview (Depositphotos in English and Russian translation) that I had a few weeks ago I have had many questions about photography.

 I thought that it might be interesting to share some of my tips that have helped me with my food photography.
 I’m not saying that I know everything and I like to think that I’m at the beginning of my food photography journey.
 I still have so much to learn!
-However, I think I might have some tips to share with you that I hope are useful for you.
+These are just my tips and I don’t give you a tutorial here.
+I just think that I might have some tips to share with you that I hope are useful for you as well.
 It’s actually not only for food photography.
 Some of the tips are for all photography in general.
 Many of the tips might be too basic but I hope that you will find something new as well.
 Let me know if this is helpful and you would like to read more about food photography?
 Would you like to read more about behind the scene?

 10 tips to improve your food photography:

 1. Practice!
 It’s all about practice and working long hours by yourself.
 I usually like to try different angles with every dish.
 Some dishes look better with overhead shots (like smoothie bowls), some look better from the side.
 You just have to find the best angle and you will get there!